thirtythreeforty/dpfwebui/README.md

 -----------------------------------------------

-This project provides [DPF](http://github.com/DISTRHO/DPF) compatible classes and a handy Makefile for creating audio plugins that run their UI in a web view.
+This project provides [DPF](http://github.com/DISTRHO/DPF) compatible classes and a Makefile for creating audio plugins that run their UI in a web view.
 Main goal is to facilitate the creation of complex user interfaces leveraging JavaScript, HTML and related technologies.
-The web UI runs completely decoupled from the DSP core.
+The web UI runs decoupled from the DSP.
 The latter can be implemented in C++ or optionally [AssemblyScript](https://www.assemblyscript.org).

 ![Screenshot_2021-10-24_18-30-37](https://user-images.githubusercontent.com/930494/138603460-e8407acb-35db-4bcb-b991-7b7cd7e74381.png)